KSESEU/LLMPapers/taxonomy/author/README.md

 # LLM Papers & Related Works
-This repository is maintained by [Shenyu Zhang](https://github.com/ZSY-SZ) & [Runzhe Wang](https://github.com/sid0527).
+Collection of  papers and related works for Large Language Models (ChatGPT, GPT-3, Codex etc.).<br><br>This repository is maintained by [Shenyu Zhang](https://github.com/ZSY-SZ) & [Runzhe Wang](https://github.com/sid0527).
 The automation script of this repo is powered by [Auto-Bibfile](https://github.com/wutong8023/Auto-Bibfile.git).

 This page categorizes the literature by the **Author**.